Fluid-Client-Development/.github/profile/README.md

 To get started with Fluid Client, follow these steps:

-1. **Download**: Download the latest release of Fluid Client from the [Releases](https://fluidclient.ovh) section.
+1. **Download**: Download the latest release of Fluid Client from the [website](https://fluidclient.ovh/download.html).
 2. **Installation**: Follow the installation instructions provided in the [installation help video](https://youtu.be/RgX9o5RiYP4).
 3. **Configuration**: Customize your settings to optimize performance according to your preferences.
 4. **Launch**: Launch Minecraft using Fluid Client and start enjoying improved gameplay!

 ## Support

-If you encounter any issues, have questions, or want to provide feedback, please create an [ticket in our Discord server!](https://discord.gg/DUTSVgaKA5).
-We're here to help!
+If you encounter any issues, have questions, or want to provide feedback, please create a [ticket in our Discord server!](https://discord.gg/DUTSVgaKA5) We're here to help!

 ## License